Fishing in the Smoky Mountains

-Great Smoky Mountains National Park has about 2,115 miles of streams within its boundaries, and protects one of the last wild trout habitats in the eastern United States.
+Great Smoky Mountains National Park has about 2,115 miles of fishing streams within its boundaries, and protects one of the last wild trout habitats in the eastern United States.
 The park offers a wide variety of angling experiences from remote, headwater trout streams to large, coolwater smallmouth bass streams.
 Most streams remain at or near their carrying capacity of fish and offer a great opportunity to catch these species throughout the year.

 Fishing is permitted year-round in the park, from 30 minutes before official sunrise to 30 minutes after official sunset.
 The park allows fishing in all streams EXCEPT the following streams and their tributaries upstream from the points described:

 Bear Creek at its junction with Forney Creek.

 Lynn Camp Prong upstream of its confluence with Thunderhead Prong.

 These streams are closed to fishing to allow fish to repopulate following restoration work.
 For the exact location, consult the appropriate USGS 1:24,000 Quadrangle Map available at park visitor centers.
 Detailed information, including a complete list of regulations and a map of fishable park waters, is also available at any visitor center or ranger station.

 You must possess a valid fishing license or permit from either Tennessee or North Carolina.
 Either state license is valid throughout the park and no trout stamp is required.
 Fishing licenses and permits are not available in the park, but may be purchased in nearby towns or online (links provided by state below).
 Special permits are required for fishing in Gatlinburg and Cherokee.

 Residents and nonresidents age 13 and older must have a valid license.
 Residents age 65 and older may obtain a special license from the state.

 North Carolina License Requirements

 Residents and nonresidents age 16 and older need a license.
 Residents age 70 and older may obtain a special license from the state.